acdebarros/resippy/README.md

 Update a recipe.
 Include the name of the recipe you would like to update.
 --del_recipe RECIPENAME
 Delete a recipe.
 Include the name of the recipe you would like to delete.
---addrecipe RECIPENAME CSVPATH
+--addingredients RECIPENAME CSVPATH
 Add the ingredients for a recipe.
 Include the name of the dish and path to the .csv file containing the recipe.
 Recipe should be formatted with columns 'ingredient', 'quantity', 'units', and 'prepmethod'.
+--addinstructions RECIPENAME TXTPATH
+Add the instructions for a recipe.
+Include the name of the dish and path to the .txt file containing the recipe.
+Each instruction should be on a new line.
+--rating
+View the rating system (printed onto the console).

 ### Next Steps

 In the next milestone, I hope to:

-- [X] Create a new "instructions" table that can store the instructions for recipes;
+- [X] Create a new "meal plan" table that can store a meal plan for the next seven days;
-- [x] Print the recipe's instructions along with the ingredients in printrecipe;
+- [x] Print the meal plan for the next seven days
-- [ ] Print the rating system onto the console